trek-view/basecamp/_posts/2022-01-07-gopro-fusion-fisheye-stitching-part-4.md

 <img class="img-fluid" src="/assets/images/blog/2022-01-07/back-equirectangular-blend-annotated.png" alt="Fisheye back to equirectangular" title="Fisheye back to equirectangular" />

-The FOV for the back lens is the same (190), so there will be a blend zone of 5 degrees either side, where the images should overlap nicely.
+The HFOV for the back lens is the same (190), so there will be a blend zone of 5 degrees either side, where the images should overlap nicely.

 ## Blending photos

 Generally FOV angles of at least 190 degrees or more are required for a satisfactory blend zone.

-Note: the actual blending zone is larger at the top and the bottom of the image, as shown in the world mapped in a fish-eye with a 220 degree FOV in last weeks post -- but these areas are cut off when image is mapped into equirectangular space.
+Note: the actual blending zone is larger at the top and the bottom of the image, as shown in the world mapped in a fisheye with a 220 degree FOV in last weeks post -- but these areas are cut off when image is mapped into equirectangular space.

 A bit of blending is required to map/smooth the duplicate pixels in the blend zones.
 This can be done in a number of ways.